 Goldrush Music Festival

 Sept.
-12-13
+11-12

 Junk in the Trunk Vintage Market

 Sept.
-12-14
+19-20

-In its 13th year of business, the Market continues to provide Valley residents with the opportunity to shop all things vintage, local and handmade.
+The Market continues to provide Valley residents with the opportunity to shop all things vintage, local and handmade.
 The September Market will host over 160 vintage curators and handmade artisans from across the country.
 With a reputation for featuring quality vendors selling one-of-a-kind items and inspiring design, Junk in the Trunk Vintage Market continues to be a popular attraction for vintage enthusiasts across the Southwest.

 Ales on Rails

 Sept.
-14 - Oct.
+13 - Oct.
 31; Select Dates

 Ales on Rails is Verde Canyon Railroad’s way of toasting the German tradition of Oktoberfest, providing a rollicking farewell to summer.
 Sample a wide range of local Arizona breweries, richly crafted beers ranging from the lightest pilsners to the hoppiest IPAs to the deepest stouts the Copper State has to offer.
-Now in its 22nd year, the very popular Ales on Rails season always sells out in advance and may be reserved to include a Verde Canyon Railroad logo stainless steel cup with four beer-tasting tickets, lunch from the Copper Spike Cafe and a large selection of tasty Arizona-brewed craft beers for only $155 per person.
+Now, the very popular Ales on Rails season always sells out in advance and may be reserved to include a Verde Canyon Railroad logo stainless steel cup with four beer-tasting tickets, lunch from the Copper Spike Cafe and a large selection of tasty Arizona-brewed craft beers for only $155 per person.
 The party begins on the depot patio with beer on tap prior to the train’s departure.
 The fun continues onboard as highlighted beers of the day are available for purchase during the ride.

 DTPHX Lotería